Cais/desk-mess-mirrored/readme.txt

 === Desk Mess Mirrored Readme (readme.txt) ===
-* Last revised January 31, 2012
+* Last revised February 12, 2012
 * This file was introduced with version 1.7 of Desk Mess Mirrored and will be maintained with future releases.
-The following information may be found and/or updated as needed:
-* This file was renamed to the more standard readme.txt 2010 August 27.
+* This file was renamed to the more standard readme.txt August 27, 2010.

 == Contents ==
+* Licensing
 * Basic FAQ
 * Notes
 * TODO items
-* changelog.txt extended details
+* Changelog
 * Review Tickets

+== Licensing ==
+All theme items are licensed under the GNU General Public License v2; or, as the case may be, individually noted.
+This may not be construed as overriding any item with a previously applied license, stated or not, which will take precedence.

 == Basic FAQ ==
 = Q: Where did my conversation balloons go? =